Knowledge base

 - Requires connecting to the hosting via FTP to send a

-.ziparchive and a PHP file to reinstall the old site.- —> Refer to this guide.
+.ziparchive and a PHP file to reinstall the old site.- —> Be aware of this guide.

-This guide explains how to add a theme from Elegant Themes (Divi) for free to a WordPress site already installed via the Infomaniak installer.
+This guide explains how to add a free Elegant Themes (Divi) theme to an already installed WordPress site via the Infomaniak installer.

 Prerequisites